-We want to assure you we are continuing to closely monitor this evolving situation.
-The City’s Emergency Management Organization is in close communication with the Saskatchewan Heath Authority and key stakeholders to coordinate all efforts to communicate important information, and to make any necessary adaptations to our plan to respond to the situation as it continues to change.
+We want to assure you we are continuing to closely monitor this evolving COVID-19 situation.
+The City’s Emergency Measures Organization is in close communication with the Saskatchewan Heath Authority and key stakeholders to coordinate all efforts to communicate important information, and to make any necessary adaptations to our plan to respond to the situation as it continues to change.

 It is important to keep up to date with the current risk level and restrictions under the current Public Health Order in Saskatchewan.

 The health, safety, and well-being of our employees and maintaining essential services to residents are our top priorities.
 We will continue to monitor this situation and our approach with health officials.